Taboola: History

-The sharp downturn in advertising revenue caused by the coronavirus pandemic in 2020 brought Taboola and Outbrain back to the negotiating table.
+The sharp downturn in advertising revenue caused by the coronavirus pandemic in 2020 was felt more keenly by Taboola and Outbrain due to increasing pushback by advertisers for the low-quality ads being placed by these companies.
+This market negative dynamic brought back Taboola and Outbrain to the negotiating table.
 Both companies stated their ad rates dropped by double digits at the start of the pandemic.
 The Wall Street Journal reported that the drop in revenue made it harder for Taboola and Outbrain to continue to make their fixed payments to publishers.
 In September 2020, Taboola and Outbrain could not agree on revised terms and decided to continue as independent organizations.
 Taboola CEO Adam Singolda said the merger "failed because of the financial contribution of Outbrain" in the previous 12 months.
 Singolda also said Outbrain “tried to do a deal that was equity only (but less equity), or equity and cash (but less cash) that matched Outbrain’s financial contribution to Taboola."
 The combined valuation of the called off merger would have been $2 billion.

 On 30 June 2021, Taboola began publicly trading on the Nasdaq at a valuation of around $2.6 billion following a merger with special purpose acquisition company ION Acquisition Corp.
-On 23 July 2021, Taboola announced it was acquiring Connexity, a marketing technology company that operates an retail- and e-commerce-focused advertising network, for $800M from Symphony Technology Group.
+On 23 July 2021, Taboola announced it was acquiring Connexity, a marketing technology company that operates a retail- and e-commerce-focused advertising network, for $800M from Symphony Technology Group.
 According to the announcement, the company would become Taboola's e-commerce arm following the completion of the acquisition.

 Yahoo partnership

-On November 28, 2022, Taboola announced it had signed a 30-year, exclusive commercial agreement with Yahoo!.
-Under the deal, Taboola will exclusively power native advertising on all of Yahoo’s digital properties globally, such as Yahoo!
+On November 28, 2022, Taboola announced that it had signed a 30-year, exclusive commercial agreement with Yahoo!.
+Under the deal, Taboola will exclusively power native advertising on all of Yahoo's digital properties globally, such as Yahoo!
 Finance, Yahoo!
 Sports, Yahoo!
 News, AOL and Engadget, with Taboola Ads also available to buy through the Yahoo DSP.
-Yahoo will receive 24.99% of Taboola’s total issued and outstanding shares as part of the agreement, as well as one representative on the Taboola Board of Directors.
+Yahoo is receiving 24.99% of Taboola's total issued and outstanding shares as part of the agreement, as well as one representative on the Taboola Board of Directors.

-Corporate affairs

-Leadership

-Taboola is managed by CEO and Founder Adam Singolda.
-Other key executives are: